boygao1992/StateBackPrototype/architecture/haskell-reflex/DataType.md

 class GEq f => GCompare (f :: k -> *) where
   gcompare :: forall a b. f a -> f b -> GOrdering a b

+# Reflex

+newtype EventSelector t k = EventSelector
+  { -- | Retrieve the 'Event' for the given key.
+The type of the 'Event' is
+    -- determined by the type of the key, so this can be used to fan-out -- 'Event's whose sub-'Event's have different types.
+    --
+    -- Using 'EventSelector's and the 'fan' primitive is far more efficient than -- (but equivalent to) using 'mapMaybe' to select only the relevant -- occurrences of an 'Event'.
+    select :: forall v. k v -> Event t v
+  }